Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Quantum phases at

 \section{Quantum phases at $B=0$}

-In this section, we study the ground state (GS) properties of the Hamiltonian given in Eq.~\eqref{Eq:Heff}.
-In order to characterize the quantum phases and possible boundaries between them, we employ two techniques: exact diagonalization and density matrix renormalization group.
+In this section, we study the ground state (GS) properties of the Hamiltonian given in Eq.~\eqref{Eq:Heff} in the $J_c/J$ and $J_d/J$ parameter space.
+In order to characterize the quantum phases and possible boundaries between them, we employ two numerical techniques: exact diagonalization and density matrix renormalization group.
 The second derivative of energy $-E''/N$ was calculated from ED for 24-site system, and spin correlations $C(r)=<S_{i} \cdot S_{i+r}>$ in the GS were calculated from DMRG for relatively larger system sizes of 80-120 sites.